Luna-Exchange/icc-wrapped-android/README.md

 ```

 ### **Stay in Game callback (onStayInGame) **
-This interface closes the SDK and provides a callback that allows the SDK caller to navigate to another section of the ICC app after the recapped experience is completed.
+This callback when invoked closes the SDK and provides a callback that allows the SDK caller to navigate to another section of the ICC app after the recapped experience is completed.

+### **on Destroy called callback (onDestroyCalled) **
+This callback when invoked notifies the caller that onDestroy has been called in the sdk and the sdk is about to close

 ---
 ### **Authentication Delegation**